seog-jun/til-tool/README.md

 ```

 ### -o, --output:
+#### Allow the user to specify a different output directory using --output or -o.
+If not specified, til will be used, but if the user specifies a different output path, use that.
+The program should create the directory if it does not exist.
 #### Example: Converts a .text file to .html file stored in the specified directory instead './til'
 ```text
 ./example1.txt